magento/devdocs/guides/v2.3/graphql/queries/products-234.md

 Magento processes the attribute values specified in  a `ProductAttributeFilterInput` as simple data types (strings, integers, booleans).
 However, returned attributes can be a different, complex, data type.
 For example, in a response, `price` is an object that contains a monetary value and a currency code.

 By default, you can use the following attributes as filters.
-To define a custom filter, see Create a custom filter.
+To define a custom filter, see [Filtering with custom attributes]({{page.baseurl}}/graphql/custom-filters.html).

 Attribute | Data type | Description
 --- | --- | ---